12 Best Dog-Friendly Beaches in New Jersey

 You won't find amenities here (including a restroom), so come prepared with water and treats for you and your furry pal, and remember to clean up after yourselves when it's time to leave.

 Longport Dog Beach sure loves canines.
-One of the best dog-friendly beaches in New Jersey, this wide strand is open to canines year-round.
-The best part?
-They don’t have to wear a leash while digging in the sand and jumping through the water of the calm Green Egg Harbor Bay.
+One of the best dog-friendly beaches in New Jersey, this wide strand is open to canines from October 1st to April 30th, as long as they wear a leash while digging in the sand and jumping through the water of the calm Green Egg Harbor Bay.
+That said, most visitors don't leash their dogs while they're enjoying this sandy spot.

 Also known as Somers Point Dog Beach, this fun spot is located in the lush, Malibu Beach Wildlife Area.
 It's a popular spot for dog lovers, and doesn't come with a lot of available parking, so plan to arrive early (before 9am is best) or late (after 5pm), especially if visiting on a weekend.